tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Configuration-Installation.md

             Server port="8006" shutdown="SHUTDOWN"
  * B.	Ensure that the port value used in the Web server configuration file matches the port value used in `\apache-tomcat-7.0.21\lib OzoneConfig.properties` which is shown below, displaying the default port and host information:

-            ozone.host = localhost
+            ozone.host = www.foo.com
             ozone.port = 5443
             ozone.unsecurePort = 5050
 2. Save both files.
+3. If the servername is not localhost (default), generate or install server certificates that match the server name.  (see [Server Certificate Creation](#ServerCertificateCreation), below).
-3. Restart the OWF server.
+4. Restart the OWF server.

-#6   Adding Marketplace or Metrics Service To OWF
+#7   Adding Marketplace or Metrics Service To OWF
 The flexible and scalable nature of OWF allow for applications used in concert (such as Marketplace or the Metrics Service) to be included in OWF’s deployment for testing purposes.
 This allows a user to develop with the products working together, without having to activate multiple ports via configuration.

 To include Marketplace or Metrics Service in the OWF bundle, do the following: